finnb220-sb/apexdocs-wiki/docs/miscellaneous/BatchJobBase.md

 # BatchJobBase Class
 `abstract`

+`APIVERSION: 63`
+`STATUS: ACTIVE`

 Provides common variables, methods and handling for all Batch Jobs.

-Subclasses must add following to class declaration (NOTE: Implementation provided here) implements Database.Batchable&lt;sObject&gt;, Schedulable Subclasses must provide implementation for these abstract methods global String getJobName() - for logging purposes - return the name of Job (ie Account Batch)
+Subclasses must add following to class declaration even though the implementation is provided in this class implements Database.Batchable&lt;sObject&gt;, Schedulable Subclasses must provide implementation for these abstract methods global String getJobName() - for logging purposes - return the name of Job (ie Account Batch)